stievie/ABx/BUILD.md

 * `Urho3D(_d).lib`

 Build them and put the library files in `./Lib/x64`.
+Copy Urho3D header files to `Include/Urho3D` and apply the patch `Urho3D.patch`in this directory.

 #### Build